EMDR Intensives for Trauma and Emotional Neglect | Michigan & Ohio

 What if this feels like a lot of money to spend on myself?

-Choosing this level of support isn’t about “deserving” or proving anything.
-It’s about what helps you feel safe enough to heal.
-We can talk openly about pacing, alternatives, and what feels realistic for you.
+We can talk openly about pacing, options, and what feels realistic for you.

 Are payment plans available?